kongriley/traffic-sim/README.md

-# traffic-sim
-## Improving School Campus Traffic Flow Through Dynamic Simulation Modeling and Machine Learning
+# traffic-sim: Improving School Campus Traffic Flow Through Dynamic Simulation Modeling and Machine Learning

 This is a series of programs designed to simulate a typical school day applied to different traffic protocols.
 It utilizes [SUMO](https://sumo.dlr.de/docs/index.html) as a simulation program.